 The cost of corrosion is immense.
 The lifecycle of tanks is reduced, normally tanks last for 30 to 40 years, now tanks have been replaced in as little as 10 years.
 The cost of removing and replacing these storage tanks is huge.
 The increased corrosion is affecting all parts of the diesel infrastructure, piping, fittings and seals, so environmental damage, and cleanup liability, is increasing.

 Emergency generators are at risk, as acidified fuel corrodes the injectors.
+A generator failure during an emergency will have a major impact on the publics health and safety, and on business operations.

 Part 1: For over a century, free standing water was mainly on the diesel tank bottom.
 Now, water has permanently migrated into the fuel column and bonded to the biodiesel component.
 We know from the research paper "Moisture Absorption in Biodiesel and its Petrodiesel Blends" that 100% biodiesel can hold 15 to 25 times more water compared to 100% diesel, and hits saturation quickly.
 This is because both water and biodiesel molecules are polar (they have a positive and negative parts to the molecule), so the water molecules are attracted to, and bond quickly to, the biodiesel.